conduktor/conduktor-docs/docs/gateway/demos/security/header-injection.md

       target: /clientConfig
       read_only: true
 ```

 </TabItem>
 </Tabs>

-## Starting the docker environment
+## Starting the Docker environment

-Start all your docker processes, wait for them to be up and ready, then run in background
+Start all your Docker processes, wait for them to be up and ready, then run in background:

-* `--wait`: Wait for services to be `running|healthy`.
+- `--wait`: Wait for services to be `running|healthy`.
 Implies detached mode.
-* `--detach`: Detached mode: Run containers in the background
+- `--detach`: Detached mode: Run containers in the background

 <Tabs>